AswathyD31/Python-Module-End-Assignment/README.md

 ### Preprocessing Steps:
 ___
-1. Height Column Correction: The "Height" column initially contained invalid date time values.
+**1. Height Column Correction:** The "Height" column initially contained invalid date time values.
 These were replaced with random numbers between 150 and 180 to ensure data consistency and integrity.

 2. Data Consistency: Ensured all columns had consistent and appropriate data types for subsequent analysis.